khulnasoft/devkit/docs/dev/README.md

 ## Video

-You can find recording for "BuildKit architecture and internals" session in [here](https://drive.google.com/file/d/1zGMQipL5WJ3sLySu7gHZ_o6tFpxRXRHs/view) ([slides](https://docs.google.com/presentation/d/1tEnuMOENuoVQ3l6viBmguYUn7XpjIHIC-3RHzfyIgjc/edit?usp=sharing)).
-This session gives an overview how BuildKit works under the hood and how it was designed.
-If you’re thinking about contributing to BuildKit, this session should give you an overview of the most important components that make up BuildKit and how they work together.
+You can find recording for "DevKit architecture and internals" session in [here](https://drive.google.com/file/d/1zGMQipL5WJ3sLySu7gHZ_o6tFpxRXRHs/view) ([slides](https://docs.google.com/presentation/d/1tEnuMOENuoVQ3l6viBmguYUn7XpjIHIC-3RHzfyIgjc/edit?usp=sharing)).
+This session gives an overview how DevKit works under the hood and how it was designed.
+If you’re thinking about contributing to DevKit, this session should give you an overview of the most important components that make up DevKit and how they work together.

 ## Jargon